Refs/ngrx-store-effect/README.md

     StoreModule.forRoot(reducers, { metaReducers }),
     EffectsModule.forRoot([]),
     //2. register StoreRouterConnectingModule in @Ngmodule,then router package can then keep our state updated in our state tree
+    StoreRouterConnectingModule,

+    environment.development ?
+StoreDevtoolsModule.instrument() : [],
+  ],
-    // 3. we need to provide CustomSerializer, this is tie in with angular's dependency injection , so what we're going to do is essentially provide a route of state serializer and environment.development ?
-StoreDevtoolsModule.instrument() : [], ],
+  // 3. we need to provide CustomSerializer, this is tie in with angular's dependency injection , so what we're going to do is essentially provide a route of state serializer and  use our own custom serializer
+  // we're registering a provider we're providing the RouterStateSerializer and we're actually saying use our class our custome serializer .
+  // So when our StoreRouterConnectingModule actually internally uses this particular token we're essectially replacing it with our own , So we're in full control of what gets bound to our state tree .
+So once you've done that we'll go to the browser and we won't actually visually, but we can use the redux dev-tools .
+  providers: [
+    { provide: RouterStateSerializer, useClass: CustomSerializer  }
+  ]
   declarations: [AppComponent],
   bootstrap: [AppComponent],
 })